-the Virgin Lewisham Heritage Trail
+St.Mary the Virgin Lewisham Heritage Trail

 St Mary’s Church has stood at the midway point of Lewisham’s very long and defining high street since at least the 11th century.
 The Benedictine monks of the Abbey of St Peter’s, Ghent in Flanders were given Lewisham and Greenwich by Elstrudis, daughter of King Alfred and wife of Baldwin, Count of Flanders in the early 10th century.
 The monks would have built a church in Lewisham but the date of this first church is not known.